-- Grease your wok all over, then heat some oil in it.
+- Grease your wok all over with vegetable oil, then heat some more vegetable oil in it.
 Cook the veggies until they’re nice and tender-crisp.

-- Add the cooked moose meat and stir-fry sauce to the veggies and cook until the moose is heated through and the sauce has reduced/thickened.
+- Add the cooked moose meat and stir-fry sauce to the veggies, and then cook until the moose is heated through and the sauce has reduced/thickened.

 - Serve as is or with some cooked rice or noodles.